robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 ### RIP Charlie Kirk, who did a great<br>job in debunking woke ideology

 Kirk made a very great work showing the madness of the woke ideology but in terms of religions he was as much confused as the woke about gender.
-Nothing particularly bad, it is very common in the USA (and not only).
+Which is very common in the USA (and not only).

 The main issue here is quite simple to explain: evangelical christians believe in Jesus and the Holy Trinity (as Kirk cited in another video) but still continue to recite the Bible which is the Old Testament.

 Here stays all the confusion and also a biased position toward Israel which is a laic state, without any doubt: just check how systematically Israeli police beaten rabbis who were upset about Gaza&hairsp;/&hairsp;Palestine invasion because in their Bible reading Israel has no any right to have a land after the demolition of the Temple and Hebrews are doomed to be spread around the world until the return of Jesus (or Apocalypse, depending the interpretations).

 Anyway, details apart, beating rabies made clear that Israel is a laic state and their right to exist is about their capacity to defend itself, only.
 Moreover, Israel and Jews are not even 1:1 related.
 Many Israeli citizens are Arab.

+#### New Testament replaces the Old one

 Who believes in the New Testament (Gospel) of Jesus, should know that the Bible ceased to provide any moral value, at all.
 Just history.